Steven Matheson: Casting

 In 1987 over three hundred actors auditioned for the roles of the Fletcher's foster children.
 Eventually sixteen-year-old Adam Willits was offered the part of Steven.
 Prior to the role Willits had gained a fair amount of experience as a child actor.
 In 1989 Willits confirmed in the "Home and Away Annual" that he was happy to stay with the serial and watch Steven develop.
 In 1990, Willits decided to leave the serial to pursue other projects.
 David Brown from TV Week reported that Willits would film his final scenes in October 1990.
 Steven remained on-screen until the following year.

-Willits returned to Home and Away in 1995–1996, and returned for an additional stint in 1997.
+In March 1995, David Brown of TV Week reported that Willits has reprised the role.
+He began filming his six-month stint in June.
+He returned in 1996, and for an additional stint in 1997.
 In 1998 Willits filmed a conclusion to Steven's storyline on location in the UK.
 In 2002 Willits returned alongside numerous ex-cast members to film a special storyline for the "150th anniversary" of Summer Bay.

-Character development
+Development

 In the 1989 edition of the "Home and Away Annual", Steven is described in his years as being "quiet and studious, but with an inventive mind.
 When he came to the Fletchers, he was disturbed, and was having terrible nightmares about his parents' death."
 They also add "Steven is liable to become a wonderfully caring and informed person, or a pompous brat."
 In the "Home and Away Annual" he is described as having the life of any average teenager.
 Willits described Steven stating: "A nice guy, not very trendy though".
 Willits has also stated it's a challenge to play Steven because he is so different from him, so much so he did not relate to him, he also branded Steven as "not very outgoing".
 After two years of playing the role, Willits said that Steven "started off as a bit of a bookworm but as he has grown up he has found distractions more engaging than academia!"
 Willits added that Steven is "not the trendiest guy in the world, but thankfully as time passes he gets a bit more wayward."
 In another interview he states: "I love to get out of his character when shooting is finished, and to ruffle up my hair which is all brushed like Steven's."
 While interviewed by Clive Hopwood for the book Home and Away Special, Willits said that Steven's development was slow because he remained "a bit of a dork".
 He added that Steven was destined for "exciting things".